JohanPeeters/react-rest-client/README.md

 ### SSO

-The app requires an interaction with the authorization server for each call to the backend.
-End users expect to only have to sign in once.
+This app requires an interaction with the authorization server for each call to the backend.
+Nowadays, end users expect to only have to sign in once.

-### Separate URL for callback

-The usual practice for parsing authentication and authorization results returned by the authorization server is to route to a dedicated React component for parsing the results on a separate URL.
-However, this project avoids the complexity of a React router by attempting to parse authN/Z results regardless of whether a redirect took place.
-This is somewhat inelegant and probably consumes resources unnecessarily.